 Although very little of his work still survives, there are a handful of oil paintings accredited to him.
 Perhaps his most famous is The Tempest, which some call the first landscape in the history of Western painting.
-In this work he leaves the viewer to determine its meaning.
+In this work, he leaves the viewer to determine its meaning.
 As a result, there have been a number of interpretations over the years.
 Another masterpiece, Sleeping Venus, demonstrates his ability to use landscape to add drama and divinity to his subjects.

 Finally, one of his last paintings, The Three Philosophers, depicts one young, one middle-aged, and one old philosopher standing near a dark cave.
 Following the Venetian School’s style, all his paintings are full of color and depth, with a dreamy aura to them.
 This is something for which he is still celebrated today.
-Unfortunately, Giorgione died during his thirties from the plague which was sweeping across Europe at that time.
+Unfortunately, Giorgione died in his 30s from the plague which was sweeping across Europe at that time.

 Tiziano Vecelli (1489-1576), or Titian, is widely considered one of the most important and influential painters of the Venetian Renaissance.
 Principally, he produced portraits, landscapes, and mythological and religious paintings.
 Above all, he followed the Venetian School’s dedication to using vivid color in his work.

 A pupil of Giovanni Bellini, he began his artistic training at the age of 12.
 He was naturally gifted and flourished in his work from the start.
-After word got around of his talents, he began receiving commissions from kings and governors from far and wide.
+After a word got around of his talents, he began receiving commissions from kings and governors from far and wide.
 One of his first major commissions was to paint an altarpiece for the Basilica dei Frari in Venice.
 This piece, known as Assumption of the Virgin, is huge in scale.
 Chiefly, it demonstrates Titian’s love of a bold use of color.
 Following this, he was no longer an apprentice, but a painter of the Venetian School in his own right.

 Another triumph was a series of mythological paintings commissioned by the Duke of Ferrara, for a private room in the Ducal Palace.
 Among them is Bacchus and Ariadne (1520-1523), which many consider to be his greatest work.